What is outsourcing? Definitions, benefits, challenges, processes, advice

 Some examples of the questions you’ll need to consider include:

 What’s more important to you: the total amount of savings an outsourcer can provide you or how quickly they can cut your costs?

 Do you want broad capabilities or expertise in a specific area?

 Do you want low, fixed costs or more variable price options?

 Once you define and prioritize your needs, you’ll be better able to decide what trade-offs are worth making.

-Many organizations bring in an outside sourcing consultant or adviser to help figure out requirements and priorities.
-While third-party expertise can certainly help, it’s important to research the adviser well.
+Many organizations bring in a sourcing consultant to help establish requirements and priorities.
+Third-party expertise can help, but it’s important to research the adviser well.
 Some consultants may have a vested interested in getting you to pursue outsourcing rather than helping you figure out if outsourcing is a good option for your business.
 A good adviser can help an inexperienced buyer through the vendor-selection process, aiding them in steps like conducting due diligence, choosing providers to participate in the RFP process, creating a model or scoring system for evaluating responses, and making the final decision.

-Creating a timeline and completion date for negotiations will help to rein in the negotiation process.
-Without one, such discussions could go on forever.
-But if a particular issue needs more time, don’t be a slave to the date.
-Take a little extra time to work it out.
+Creating a timeline and completion date for negotiations will help rein in the process.
+Without one, discussions could go on forever.
+But if an issue needs time, don’t be a slave to the date.

 Finally, don’t take any steps toward transitioning the work to the outsourcer while in negotiations.
 An outsourcing contract is never a done deal until you sign on the dotted line, and if you begin moving the work to the outsourcer, you will be handing over more power over the negotiating process to them as well.